Doing Things Right Versus Doing the Right Things - Operational Work Versus Strategic Work

 By Michelle Malay Carter on June 29, 2009

-I read Art Kleiner’s strategy+business interview with Esther Dyson, a thought leader in the field of high tech innovation.
-Some thoughts from this article parallel what I’ve been saying here at Mission Minded Management.
-(Emphasis added)
+I read Art Kleiner’s strategy+business interview with Esther Dyson, a thought leader in the field of high tech innovation.?
+Some thoughts from this article parallel what I’ve been saying here at Mission Minded Management.?
+(Emphasis added) On Engagement “The really good marketers will become much more clever about what they do, and engage with people […]

 Check Your Perceptions at the Door, If You Can - A Friday Fascinating